ShobaS/Daily-Log/Round 2/log.md

 Day 6:
 Read article about the cost of JS and also about PWA.
 It is really interesting to know that there is lot of stuff about the cost included in web.

+Day 7:
+Tried to rewamp the pomodoro application by having a reference to the JS clock from JS30.